Get in the Game @ Cary Library

 - MYSTERY - A fictional story in which a character or characters try to solve a crime or puzzling event.

 - POETRY COLLECTION OR NOVEL IN VERSE - A collection of poems, or a novel-length story told in verse.
+If you choose a collection of poems, you must read the entire collection.

 - SPORTS (FICTION- OR NON-FICTION) - A sports-themed book